 Chef Vincent and Lisa met at a Halloween party of all places, and they have been together ever since.
-Recent Grass Valley Residents, they have six grown children and eleven grandchildren with another on the way.
+Recent Grass Valley Residents, they have six grown children and twelve grandchildren.
+Ryan Alexander, who grew up in the industry with his father Chef Vincent, joined our team in January of 2022 as our restaurant manager.

-Chef Vincent and Lisa are blessed and would like to thank our many friends and family that have helped us to make Alexander’s Station Steakhouse and Event Center a reality.
+Chef Vincent, Lisa and Ryan are blessed and would like to thank our many friends and family that have helped us to make Alexander’s Station Steakhouse and Event Center a reality.

 Join us and help us become one of Nevada Citys best restaurants.